aws-solutions-library-samples/guidance-for-integrating-3rd-party-saas-data-with-amazon-appflow-on-aws/README.md

 <img src="imgs/qs_dataset.png" alt="image" width="800" height="auto">

-Select `Athena` then provide a name for your data source, and in athena workgroup select `appflowsolution_wg`.
+Select `Athena` then provide a name for your data source, and in Athena workgroup select `appflowsolution_wg`.
 Click `Validate Connection` to verify that the data source is accessible by QuickSight, then click `Create data source`.

 <img src="imgs/qs_athena_workgroup.png" alt="image" width="800" height="auto">